 Have an Adventure Together

 If you’re looking for a little more adrenaline and your date isn’t scared of heights, check out the zip line and high ropes course at Empower Adventures.
-We’ve got more zip lining date ideas in this post.
+We’ve got more fun zip lining date ideas.

 Be a Part of the Action